karchjd/lavaangui/README.md

 There are three main ways to use the `lavaangui` package.

 1.  **Web application:** The easiest is to visit <http://lavaangui.org/> and use it as a web application.
 This requires no additional software besides a web browser.
 The main downside of this is that the webserver is likely slower than your computer.
 So, fitting complicated models might take a long time.
+The app is likely also more responsive on your computer.

 2. **Local web application:** After installing the  `lavaangui` package (see below), you can start a local version of the web application via the `start_gui()` command.